open-telemetry/build-tools/semantic-conventions/syntax.md

 - `tag`, optional string, associates a tag ("sub-group") to the attribute.
    It carries no particular semantic meaning but can be used e.g. for filtering in the markdown generator.
-- `required`, optional, specifies if the attribute is mandatory.
+- `requirement_level`, optional, specifies if the attribute is mandatory.
-   Can be "always", "conditional", "optional" or "opt-in".
-When omitted, the attribute is "optional".
+   Can be "required", "conditionally_required", "recommended" or "optional".
+When omitted, the attribute is "recommended".
-   When set to "conditional",the string provided as `<condition>` MUST specify the conditions under which the attribute is required.
+   When set to "conditionally_required",the string provided as `<condition>` MUST specify the conditions under which the attribute is required.
 - `sampling_relevant`, optional EXPERIMENTAL boolean,
   specifies if the attribute is (especially) relevant for sampling and